soheil03/TheBlueOne/README.md

 # The Blue One

+## Description
 A peaceful, modern Matomo theme.
 Includes a **built-in Dark Mode** toggle (stores user preference in `localStorage`).

+I built this theme because I loved Matomo, but the UI was not satisfying to me.
+Then I decided to share it with everyone.

 ## Install
 1. Copy this folder to `plugins/TheBlueOne`.